DaviSobrinho/DaviSobrinho/README.md

 # Hi there!!
 I am Davi Sobrinho Labre👋

 - 😄 I'm a 22, brazilian analysis and systems development student at Universidade Católica de Brasília, also student at Alura, who's looking for more knowledge.
-- 💼 For now I'm working as an IT trainee at Cebraspe.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Kotlin.
 - 📫 How to reach me: https://www.linkedin.com/in/davi-sobrinho-labre-b37500235/ or davisobrinho82452@gmail.com
-- 💻 I'm a developer that already builded some apps in Java/Kotlin and JS, also have a few projects in other languages like Python, C, C#(Unity3d) and VBA for enterprise automations.
+- 💻 I'm a developer that already builded some apps in Kotlin/Java and JS, also have a few minor projects in other languages like C and C#(Unity3d), some apps with Power Platform and VBA automations for enterprise automations.
 - 📄 You can find my curriculum here: https://davisobrinho.github.io/online-cv/

 <br>